clcain/shall/README.md

  19:20:53 up 17:18,  0 users,  load average: 0.08, 0.02, 0.01
  ```

+### Daemon Mode

-To run in background mode, run `shall-bg <GROUP> <COMMAND>`.
+To run in daemon mode, run a command with the syntax `shalld <GROUP> <COMMAND> [ARGS]`.

 Example usage:

 ```
 admin@workstation:~$ shall group1 uptime
 ```

-If running in background mode, you will need to reference the `log/` directory to see the output from your commands.
+Daemon mode is the same as live mode, except that you will not be presented with the output of your command.
+Instead, you must view the logs directory to see any output.
+This is useful for commands where you do not need to know the result, or when being used in a script.